West Kirby Lifeboat Station: History

 In February 1990, the boathouse was severely damaged due to flooding on the promenade after a storm, and was subsequently demolished.
 A new boathouse was constructed at Coronation Gardens, completed in 1991, able to house both launch vehicle and lifeboat, along with providing modern crew facilities, and an office and workshop.

 Due to the often long distance to the water, with the continuing silting of the area, the station operates a Hellgeth-Hägglund BV206 crew and launch vehicle, the only one in service with the RNLI.
 This allows for swift transportation of both crew and Inshore lifeboat over the sand to ever changing launch points.

 In the 2020 New Year Honours list, the British Empire Medal was awarded to Carole Ann Jackson, for her fundraising efforts over 50 years.

+40 years service with the RNLI by Jonathan 'Jono' Dodd at both West Kirby and was recognised in 2026, when he was awarded the MBE in the 2026 Birthday Honours.

 Station honours

-The following are awards made at Hoylake.
+The following are awards made at West Kirby: